-- Students arriving after 8:25 AM will still be asked to sign-in at the main office to help monitor the efficiency of its modified drop-off procedure. - Parents of students who arrive to school habitually late may still be contacted via telephone and/or letter requesting that they address this situation.
+- Students arriving after 8:25 AM need to sign-in at the main office. - Parents of students who arrive to school habitually late may be contacted via telephone and/or letter requesting that they address this situation.
 If students continue to be tardy, a conference may be held with the parents and/or student to address the concern.